spotlightpa/poor-richard/content/news/2022-04-14-SPLGUVMONEY14.md

 Top donors who gave at least $25,000 at one time:

-- No donors who meet that criteria
+- No donors who meet that criterion.

 Gale, a current Montgomery County commissioner, has branded himself as a political outsider, claiming that the Pennsylvania Republican Party is not conservative enough.

 Gale has raised nearly $100,000 throughout his campaign, over half of which was given during the first three months of this year.
-He has loaned his own campaign $25,000 of that total.
+He has lent his own campaign $25,000 of that total.

-{{<picture src="external/fg6esxncs214gxyz5ky9zz6sdm.jpeg" description="Melissa Hart has seen most of her campaign cash come from individual donations under $5,000." caption="Melissa Hart has seen most of her campaign cash come from individual donations under $5,000." credit="TYGER WILLIAMS / Philadelphia Inquirer">}}
+{{<picture src="external/93k9j9ez1gx5qv5gwerg0j4n7g.jpeg" description="Melissa Hart has seen most of her campaign cash come from individual donations under $5,000." caption="Melissa Hart has seen most of her campaign cash come from individual donations under $5,000." credit="TYGER WILLIAMS / Philadelphia Inquirer">}}

 ## Melissa Hart